 2010s: Expanding Authorship

 Over the next ten years, RRC continued to garner larger and more complex projects, each with its unique challenges.
 For all these, Reynolds authored a wide range of policy and planning documents, reports and proceedings.
 To aid client learning, she developed models and wrote guides on how to use them, supported by templates and examples.
 In 2010, Reynolds started a blog focused on the ideas undergirding her work.
 The blog transformed to a collection of articles (presented here under the Acumen link above) on subjects pertaining to large-scale change and leadership.
-In 2012, Reynolds published Nonprofit-KnowHow, a Guide & Workbook, a book for nonprofit leaders based on her Nonprofit Know-How Series.
+In 2012, Reynolds published Nonprofit-KnowHow, The Guide & Workbook, a book for nonprofit leaders based on her Nonprofit Know-How Series.
 A year later, Reynolds took a sabbatical to write the curriculum on her methods that became Big Endeavor (BE).
 She also writes short-story fiction, poetry, and travel essays, samples of which are available on Reynolds' author site here.

 Now: Expanding Impact and Giving Back

 Reynolds continues to work in the advancement of people's ability to bring about large-scale change, both on projects and in teaching the Big Endeavor curriculum.
 She also continues to donate her services to nonprofits, including the acclaimed Chigiana Music Academy and Siena Italian Studies, a highly successful cultural immersion program, both based in Siena, Italy.
 Reynolds has served on Advisory Boards, including the Denver Cooperative Preschool and AlterMed Research Foundation, and financially supports nonprofits including the Denver Art Museum, Clyfford Still Museum, Wikipedia, Public Radio, her alma mater Hampshire College, and more.

 “Assisting individuals, teams and institutions to do what they do better, with greater ease, more creativity, and a deeper sense of accomplishment, I add to their contribution to the community, to society and to the world.